rooseveltframework/roosevelt/README.md

 ![Teddy Roosevelt's facial hair is a curly brace.](https://github.com/rooseveltframework/generator-roosevelt/blob/master/generators/app/templates/statics/images/teddy.jpg "Teddy Roosevelt's facial hair is a curly brace.")

-*Note: this is documentation for the latest version of Roosevelt.
+*Note: this is documentation for the still unreleased 0.11.x version of Roosevelt.
 If you need API documentation for a previous version of Roosevelt, [look here](https://github.com/rooseveltframework/roosevelt#documentation-for-previous-versions-of-roosevelt).*

 Table of contents
 ===